hskim37/ACMG59/README.md

 # EVcouplings-EVfold
+I wrote these Python files to facilitate the usage of the EVcouplings-EVfold software in my project on the ACMG59 genes.
+I am currently working on this project for my MIT(Massachusetts Institute of Technology) UROP(Undergraduate Research Opportunities Program) as a research intern at Harvard Medical School.

 # extend.py
 Draws extendable regions from existing EVcouplings-EVfold alignment data and directly executes commands for extending those regions.